Living Lightning

 Living Lightning (Miguel Santos) is a fictional superhero appearing in American comic books published by Marvel Comics.
 He first appeared in Avengers West Coast #63, published in October, 1990.
 The character was created by writers Dann Thomas and Roy Thomas and artist Paul Ryan.

-He started out trying to clear the name of his father, Carlos Santos, by investigating the Legion of the Living Lightning.
-During his investigations, a machine accidentally gave him the power to not only control lightning but also to turn into its human embodiment.
-He became a member of the Avengers West Coast and served with them during Operation: Galactic Storm.
-During the Civil War he sided with Captain America who was against super hero registration.
-At the end of the Civil War, Living Lighting joined the 50 states initiative, becoming a member of Texas-based super-team, The Rangers that also include Firebird, Fifty-One, Red Wolf, Shooting Star and Texas Twister.
+Miguel Santos started out trying to clear the name of his father, Carlos Santos, by investigating the Legion of the Living Lightning.
+During his investigations, a machine accidentally gave him electrical superpowers.
+Santos became a member of the Avengers West Coast and served with them during Operation: Galactic Storm.
+During the Civil War, Living Lightning sided with Captain America in opposing super hero registration.
+At the end of the Civil War, Living Lighting joined the Initiative, becoming a member of the Texas-based super-team, the Rangers.

 Creation

-Thomas spoke on his personal blog on the creation of the character stating, "I don't know if Miguel Santos, the Living Lightning was the first Hispanic super-hero at Marvel or not; that wasn't the idea when I came up with him, but he was certainly one of the first, at least.
+Thomas spoke on his personal blog on the creation of the character stating:

+"I don't know if Miguel Santos, the Living Lightning was the first Hispanic super-hero at Marvel or not; that wasn't the idea when I came up with him, but he was certainly one of the first, at least.
 Having lived at that time in Los Angeles since mid-1976, I thought it was about time.

 The name was taken from Stan Lee (who else?), who way back in the late-60s TALES TO ASTONISH had made up the Legion of the Living Lightning as one of the many "secret empire"-type groups running around in those days, drawn in that case by Marie Severin.
 Later, when writing THOR, I liked the phrase "living lightning" so much that I had him often refer to himself as the "lord of the living lightning."
 But eventually, I decided I wanted that name solidly affixed to a super-hero... an electrical echo of the Human Torch, of course.
 (Back when I was 10-12, something like that, I had written and drawn a few stories, or at least pages, about a similar hero I called Shockman, or occasionally Shockwave...
 I drew him, so far as I could, to LOOK like an electric version of the Torch.
 So this was just reviving that idea 40 or so years later.)